Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Empirical study: ODC on real data

-Our experiments mainly follow the method of {\cite{shen2019deep}}, which employs a Translator--Generator framework to reconstruct images from brain activity.
-The original method adopts a sparse linear regression model as the translator, and the generator iteratively optimizes the reconstructed image via a CNN-based process.
-Here, we replace the sparse translator with naive multivariate linear regression to observe the effect of output dimension collapse.
-For the generator, we adopt Deep Image Prior (DIP) {\citep{ulyanov2018deep}} as the image prior to visualize the latent features with minimal prior influence, following the protocol of {\cite{shen2019deep}} for iterative image optimization.
-We also evaluated the method of {\cite{ozcelik2023natural}}, which adopts naive multivariate linear regression as the translator (\autoref{supplfig2}).
+Our experiments mainly follow the method of \cite{shen2019deep}, which employs a Translator--Generator framework to reconstruct images from brain activity (see also \appref{suppl-subsec3}).
+To observe the effect of ODC, we replace their sparse translator with a naive multivariate linear regression model.
+For the generator, we mainly adopt Deep Image Prior (DIP) {\citep{ulyanov2018deep}} as the image prior to visualize the latent features with weak prior influence, following the protocol of {\cite{shen2019deep}} for iterative image optimization.
+We also evaluated the method of Ozcelik and VanRullen \citep{ozcelik2023natural} as an additional baseline, which adopts naive multivariate linear regression as the translator.
 We selected the Deeprecon dataset {\citep{shen2019deep}}, designed explicitly for brain-to-image reconstruction.
 The training set comprises 1,200 natural images from ImageNet {\citep{deng2009imagenet}}, and the test set consists of 50 natural images from different categories (unseen during training) and 40 artificial shapes drawn entirely from outside the training domain.
-Zero-shot prediction beyond the training stimuli is crucial in brain-to-image reconstruction research, so we choose a dataset whose training and test partitions are strictly separated, enabling a rigorous zero-shot evaluation.
+Zero-shot prediction beyond the training stimuli is crucial in brain-to-image reconstruction research, so we chose a dataset whose training and test partitions are strictly separated, enabling rigorous zero-shot evaluation.